s0yun/TIGStack-IPMI/readme.md

 ### iLO Config

     IPMI/DCMI over LAN Access - enabled
-    Seperate iLO user account from your main user
+    Separate iLO user account from your main user
     This needs to be a full administrator account not an operator or user.

 Full details on how to do this in iLO4 [Available here](https://support.hpe.com/hpesc/public/docDisplay?docId=a00045108en_us&docLocale=en_US)